Stone Garrett Preview, Player Props: Nationals vs. Red Sox

-On Wednesday, Stone Garrett (.424 on-base percentage in past 10 games, 77 points above season-long percentage) and the Washington Nationals play the Boston Red Sox, whose starting pitcher will be James Paxton.
-First pitch is at 7:05 PM ET.
+The Washington Nationals, including Stone Garrett and his .633 slugging percentage over his past 10 games, battle starter Chris Sale and the Boston Red Sox at Nationals Park, Thursday at 4:05 PM ET.

-He had a one-hit showing in his last game (1-for-4) against the Red Sox.
+In his most recent appearance, he hit two homers in his most recent game (going 2-for-4) against the Red Sox.

 Stone Garrett Game Info & Props vs. the Red Sox